-Most of the packages we will be using in this course are bundled together into one package called tidyverse. tidyverse is a collection of packages that are designed for common tasks in data science, ranging from data exploration to data visualization.
+Most of the packages we will be using in this course are bundled together into one package called tidyverse.
+Tidyverse is a collection of packages that are designed for common tasks in data science, ranging from data exploration to data visualization.
 As the name suggests, tidyverse is an attempt to organize the “universe” of data analysis by providing packages that guide workflows and lead to more reproducible analysis projects.
-Tidyverse will be installed for you now that you’ve installed r3, as it was already a part of that helper package.
-If you wanted to install tidyverse normally, you would type in the Console:
+When you installed the r3 helper package, it already installed tidyverse for you.
+If you wanted to install tidyverse normally, you would (but don’t right now) type in the Console:

 The specific packages from tidyverse that we will use are ggplot2, dplyr, and rmarkdown.
 These packages provide a set of tools for the most common data analysis tasks, and have excellent documentation and tutorials on how to use them.